 - The Nevada Taxicab Authority requires proof the applicant can read and orally communicate in the English language (NRS 706.8841(1)(b)(2)) by way of passing an electronic test.

-- Applicant will be scheduled for an electronic test after completion of the application.
-Upon passing the test, the applicant must pay a $40.00 fee to the Taxicab Authority, in order to complete the permit process.
+- Applicant will be scheduled for an electronic test after completion of the application and preliminary background check.
+Upon passing the test, the applicant must pay $91.25 (91.25 = $40.00 application fee + %51.25 fingerprint fee) to complete the permit process.

-- Applicantis required to submit a complete set of his/her fingerprints and written permission authorizing the Administrator to forward the fingerprints to the Central Repository for Nevada Records of Criminal History for submission to the Federal Bureau of Investigation to ascertain whether the applicant has a criminal record, and the nature of any such record.
-There is a $51.25 fee for this service.
-Total $91.25 = $40.00 application fee + $51.25 fingerprint fee.
+- Applicant will be fingerprinted by Nevada Taxicab Authority staff and will be required to sign a fingerprint authorization form, authorizing the Administrator to forward the fingerprints to the State of Nevada Criminal History Repository for submission to the Federal Bureau of Investigation to ascertain whether the applicant has a criminal record, and the nature of any such record.

 - Applicant must complete and sign a form regarding child support status.
 NRS425.520.

-- Applicant must attend and complete the Driver’s Awareness Program (DAP).
-This class is held each Tuesday & Thursday (except on State holidays) from 7:45 am to 5:00 pm.
+- After passing the test and fingerprint background, applicant must attend and complete the Driver’s Awareness Program (DAP).
+This class is held each Tuesday & Thursday (except on State holidays) from 9:00 am to 4:00 pm.